karino2/nfiftest/README.md

 Grap nfiftest.hpp and include it.

-### example
+### Example

-I think just skim sample is enough for most of C++ programmer (Especially if you know Catch2).
+Just skim sample would be enough for most of C++ programmers (Especially if you already know Catch2).

 [sample_main.cpp](./sample_main.cpp)

 ## Basic Concept

-- test case
+- Test case
 - SECION
 - REQUIRE